Stargate: Continuum: Production

 The film includes scenes filmed at the U.S. Navy's Applied Physics Laboratory Ice Station in the Arctic, 200 nmi north of Prudhoe Bay, Alaska.
 These scenes feature Richard Dean Anderson, Amanda Tapping and Ben Browder.
 They were filmed from March 23 to 29, 2007.
 The film also features USS Alexandria (SSN-757).
 The Arctic filming included scenes shot on the ice, scenes shot with the Alexandria as a backdrop, scenes shot on board the Alexandria, and shots of the Alexandria surfacing and submerging.

 Because of the minimal facilities, the Arctic scenes were filmed with only the three actors and a four-man crew.
 Director Martin Wood worked as an extra in one scene (as "Major Wood"), as did another member of the film crew.
 The captain of the Alexandria, Cmdr.
 Mike Bernacchi, and members of her crew played themselves.
-Barry L. Campbell, head of operations at the San Diego-based U.S. Navy Arctic Submarine Laboratory, who had arranged the opportunity to film in Arctic, also appeared as a seaman.
+Barry L. Campbell, head of operations at the San Diego–based U.S. Navy Arctic Submarine Laboratory, who had arranged the opportunity to film in Arctic, also appeared as a seaman.
 Writer Brad Wright also had a cameo appearance, as an F-15 pilot.

 The film is dedicated to the memory of Paul McCann and Anthony Huntrod, who lost their lives during an accident under the ice cap on the submarine HMS Tireless (S88) at the time of filming.
 The film took 19 days to shoot, plus five days of shooting in the Arctic (they were there for seven days).
 Continuum was placed in the Guinness World Records in the category for farthest north film shoot.
 This film also contained the final scenes filmed by actor Don S. Davis who died on June 28, 2008, about one month before the film's release.
 He was later honored in Stargate Universe by having the ship named for his character George Hammond commanded by Samantha Carter.

 Release

-The film premiered at San Diego Comic-Con International on July 25, 2008, attended by the cast.
-The film was released on both DVD and Blu-ray Disc on July 29, 2008.
+The film premiered at San Diego Comic-Con on July 25, 2008, attended by the cast.
+The film was released on both DVD and Blu-ray Disc on July 29, 2008 by MGM Home Entertainment (distributed by 20th Century Fox Home Entertainment).
 The film was also released on August 6, 2008 in Australia and was released in the United Kingdom on August 18, 2008 after being broadcast on the British TV channel, Sky1 on August 12.
 On its debut in the United Kingdom and Ireland Stargate: Continuum received 543,000 viewers, placing the film first in the top ten broadcasts for Sky One.
 The film would go on to gross over US$8 million in the United States.
 The film premiered on Sci-Fi Channel in the US on April 3, 2009.